 brainstorming for personal statements

-• archived emails; calendars or planners
+• digital or physical calendars or planners

 • old social media posts